gprethesh/getfoz/how_it_works.md

 # Welcome to Foz Betting!

-Foz Betting is a novel and secure EOSIO-based smart contract that offers you a unique platform for placing and resolving bets on various events.
+Foz Betting is a novel and secure Wax Blockchain based smart contract that offers you a unique platform for placing and resolving bets on various events.

 ## Key Features